 From a headache perspective, this is one of the presenting symptoms of COVID-19.

-This virus is behaving very differently than a lot of other viruses in the past.
-It appears that one of the first symptoms that people have, before they develop cough, is they will get anosmia, which is lack of sense of smell.
+This virus behaves differently than a lot of other viruses.
+And one of the first symptoms that people have, before they develop cough, is they will get anosmia, which is lack of sense of smell.
 They can get really bad headache at that time.
 Sometimes cough doesn't come until another couple of days later.
 There is a theory that this anosmia is actually due to the virus crossing over and invading the cribriform plate (near the nasal cavity) into their brain, causing a viral meningitis like picture.

 What are other serious neurologic conditions might COVID-19 cause?